ynput/ayon-documentation/website/docs/dev_requirements.md

 ## Python

-Python is only required if you want to build, develop or run from the source code, otherwise is **highly advised** to use the pre-built binaries found in the [Release page](https://github.com/ynput/OpenPype/releases) which includes Python.
+Python is only required if you want to [build](dev_build.md), develop or run from the source code, otherwise is **highly advised** to use the pre-built binaries found in the [Release page](https://github.com/ynput/OpenPype/releases) which includes Python.

 **Python 3.9.x** is the recommended version to use, as per [VFX platform CY2022](https://vfxplatform.com/).
 **Note**: Python 3.9.0 is not supported because of [this bug](https://github.com/python/cpython/pull/22670).
 Please, use higher versions of 3.9.x.

 And [Poetry](https://python-poetry.org/) is used to manage [dependencies](#dependencies).

-## Database

-OpenPype stores all the [Avalon](#dependencies) configuration in a [MongoDB Database](https://www.mongodb.com/try/download/community); this should be at least the version **MongoDB 4.4**.

-If no MongoDB is provided, OpenPype can run its own instance of MongoDB, **this is not meant to be used for production**, and it relies on MongoDB being installed in the computer, check the [MongoDB Instllation documentation](https://www.mongodb.com/docs/manual/administration/install-community/) for your Operating System.

-This database **has to be** reachable by any computer that needs to interact with OpenPype (a person's workstation, a render worker, etc.) so it should be installed in a reliable computer that's running constantly.
-The hardware requirements and location of this computer vary depending on the number of people and their location of people using OpenPype, the size of the projects being worked can also impact the performance of this computer, you can read more in the [Admin Server Installation](admin_server_installation.md).

 ## Hardware